soundpress/RulesOfNYC/docs/c16/index.rst

 (B) the maximum annual amount of any increase allocable to compliance as provided herein.

       (iii) If an owner has not received any RGB Increases under 29 RCNY § 2-01(i)(1), then the rent shall be the sum of clauses (A) and (B) of subparagraph (ii) above plus the percentage increase then applicable to one-or-two year leases, as elected by the tenant, as established by the RGB and applied to the base rent, provided, however, such percentage increases may be adjusted downward by the Loft Board if prior increases based on Loft Board guidelines cover part of the same time period to be covered by the Rent Guidelines Board adjustments.
-For units in buildings that have been rented at market value subject to subsequent rent regulation as a result of the owner's purchase of improvements pursuant to M.D.L. § 286(6) and 29 RCNY § 2-07(f)(5) of these rules, the initial legal regulated rent shall be calculated as set forth above except that the code compliance cost increase shall be zero.
+For units in buildings that have been rented at market value subject to subsequent rent regulation as a result of the owner's purchase of improvements pursuant to M.D.L. § 286(6) and 29 RCNY § 2-07(f)(5), the initial legal regulated rent shall be calculated as set forth above except that the code compliance cost increase shall be zero.

    (4) Rental adjustments attributable to the cost of code compliance shall not become part of the base rent for purposes of calculating rent adjusted pursuant to Rent Guidelines Board increases and shall terminate, after 10 or 15 years, as established by Loft Board order.